craftslab/mailtrigger/README.md

 ## Settings

-Several *Mail Trigger* parameters can be set in the file [config.json](https://github.com/craftslab/mailtrigger/blob/master/source/config/config.json).
+Several *Mail Trigger* parameters can be set in the directory [config](https://github.com/craftslab/mailtrigger/blob/master/source/config).

-An example of config.json:
+An example of configuration:

 ```
 {